edwinsteele/wordspeak.org/stories/about.md

 Behind the keyboard
 ===================

 I live in Sydney, Australia, and am happily married with three children.
 I'm a follower of Jesus and am a part of [ImagineNations Church](https://inchurch.com.au) in western Sydney.
-My day job is in IT Operations but I also love writing software in Python in my spare time.
+My day job is in IT but I also love writing software in Python in my spare time.

 On the desktop
 ==============

--   I run MacOS on the desktop (a 15" MacBook Pro hooked up to a Dell UP2414Q 4K monitor) and OpenBSD on servers
+-   I run MacOS on the desktop (a 13" MacBook Pro hooked up to a Dell UP2414Q 4K monitor) and OpenBSD on servers
 -   My current photos are taken with convenient devices, generally my iPad Pro or on my iPhone SE.
 My older photos were taken on a more traditional format camera, a 3.2mp Canon Ixus IIs, 10mp Panasonic DMC-TZ15 or film Nikon FM2
 -   I write text and code in Vim and process photos in Apple Photos
 -   I store my source code on [Github](https://github.com/edwinsteele)